 This is not an advertisement for Solvang, but if you’ve eaten in a nice restaurant there, you may have tried the kinds of foods the Lassen children grew up with, even after they came to America.
 Meats, carefully prepared, potatoes, and spectacular gravy were on the table regularly.
 For someone who grew up in a casserole kind of household, this was a revelation to me when I entered the Lassen family.
 (Don’t get me wrong; I had a very health-conscious upbringing.
 But seeing this traditional way of cooking very regularly was new.)
 I loved learning how to make many traditional Danish dishes, and our children grew up on many of them too.
 I have already shared a couple of Danish recipes here (click here for Oda’s Danish Dumpling recipe, and here for her Danish Red Cabbage side dish recipe.)
 Each month I will share another of Oda’s recipes on this blog, so keep coming back!

 Oda started to become a really terrific cook when she was a young woman in Denmark.
 (And she had a way with hats, didn’t she?)
-One thing I noticed about her cooking was that she wasn’t interesting in experimenting.
+One thing I noticed about her cooking was that she wasn’t interested in experimenting.
 There was a way that things were supposed to taste and look, and the goal was to make a dish as delicious and beautiful as possible.
 Gravy, in particular, had to be exactly right — smooth, the right consistency, and without any specks or flecks of debris.
 I learned to strain the broth.
 And the first time I saw Hilmar (who was also a really good cook) add cream to gravy, I was stunned.
 No wonder their gravy was so delicious!
 Quality, quality, quality.

 It’s Not All About the Food, Though